-Cancer itself could cause you to feel sick,get more information on why.
+Cancer itself could cause you to feel or be sick.
+There are many different reasons why.

 Chemicals made by the cancer